izikeros/class_dojo_downloader/README.md

    - `dojo_login.sid`,
    - `dojo_home_login.sid`
 3. You will also want to edit NOT_BEFORE to align to the beginning of the school year you want to download.
-4. Run this script ( source venv/bin/activate ; python3 main.py ) and wait for it to finish.
+4. Run the script using one of the methods described in the "How to Launch" section above and wait for it to finish.

 ### Troubleshooting